lukejacksonn/Actuate/README.md

 The API is intended to be as simple as possible providing low overhead syntax for animation sequencing, chaining of sequences and `animationEnd` detection.

-Here are some examples use cases:

 ### Single Animation

 To animate an HTML element, first pass the `actuate` function the name of the CSS `animation` you would like to apply.
-This primes the animation ready to be bound to a `target` element which is passed as the second argument like so:
+This primes the animation ready to be bound to a `target` element passed as the second argument:

 ```js
 Actuate('tada')(document.body)
 ```

-Once the function has received both arguments.
-The animation will start.
+Once the function has received both arguments, the animation will be applied.

 ### Sequential Animations

 Often it is desirable to run animations one after another.
-Normally this is quite awkward to achieve and requires you observe the first animation until it is finished, then remove the animation class and add the next.
-Actuate handles this complexity for you.
-Just pass a space delimited list of named CSS animations like so:
+There is no native method that assists this behavior.
+The Actuate function accepts a space delimited list of named CSS animations as the first argument and handles this complexity for you:

 ```js
 Actuate('rollIn tada rollOut')(document.body)